-By default, the TX54 device comes with either one or two preconfigured access points:

-- Single-Wi-Fi models: Digi AP (Wi-Fi). - Dual-Wi-Fi models: Digi AP (Wi-Fi) and Digi AP (Wi-Fi2).
+By default, the TX64 device comes with two preconfigured access points, Digi AP (Wi-Fi1) and Digi AP (Wi-Fi2).
 You cannot delete default access points, but you can modify them or you can create your own access points.

 - Enable the Wi-Fi access point - Select a Wi-Fi radio for the access point. - The Service Set Identifier (SSID) for the access point. - Configure security for the access point to unencrypted. - LAN/bridge assignment.
 Once you configure a Wi-Fi access point, you must assign the Wi-Fi access point to a LAN interface or to a bridge.
 See Configure a LAN and Configure a bridge for more information.